Women in the Arab world: Education

-The Muslim community is often criticized for not providing an equal opportunity for education for females.
-According to an analytical study on women's education in the Muslim world, it shows that a country's wealth – not its laws or culture – is the most important factor in determining a woman's educational fate.
+Access to education for women in Arab countries has significantly increased in recent decades.
+Research suggests that economic development, more than culture or religion, is the strongest predictor of educational attainment for women in these regions.
 Women in oil-rich Gulf countries have made some of the biggest educational leaps in recent decades.
 Compared to women in oil-rich Saudi Arabia, young Muslim women in Mali have shown significantly fewer years of schooling.

 In Arab countries, the first modern schools were opened in Egypt (1829), Lebanon (1835) and Iraq (1898).

 Female education rapidly increased after emancipation from foreign domination around 1977.
 Before that, the illiteracy rate remained high among Arab women.
 The gap between female and male enrollment varies across the Arab world.
 Countries like Bahrain, Jordan, Kuwait, Libya, Lebanon, Qatar, and the United Arab Emirates achieved almost equal enrollment rates between girls and boys.
 Female enrollment was as low as 10% in North of Yemen back in 1975.
-In Unesco's 2012 annual report, it predicted that Yemen won't achieve gender equality in education before 2025.
+In Unesco's 2012 annual report, it predicted that Yemen will not achieve gender equality in education before 2025.
 In Qatar, the first school was built in 1956 after a fatwa that states that the Qur'an did not forbid female education.

 Over the time period of 1960–1975, the female enrollment ratio in elementary schools grew from 27.9 to 46, 10 to 24.2 for secondary schools.

 In terms of college education, in Tunisia, the enrollment jumped from 1,020 people in 1965 to 6,070 in 1977.
 In Iraq, from 7,625 in 1965 to 28,267 in 1975, in Lebanon from 3,685 in 1965 to I 1,000 in 1971, in Algeria from 1,642 in 1965 to 12,171 in 1975, and in Morocco from 1,089 in 1965 to 8,440 in 1975.

 Education attainment has risen drastically among many Arab countries but in this case strictly speaking about Egypt.
 The type of quality of the education attained is a different issue as there is still a gap in connecting the curriculum and career specific skills.
 Not just that but the access to higher quality education can be limited by social class and wealth.
 The quality of the education is determined by the kind of foreign languages available, the depth of the topics studied and the credentials of the teachers and professor.
 That results in large gaps between social classes and gender equality regarding education attainment.